Voidrius/Kide.Bot/README.md

 ## Troubleshooting

 1. The script runs to completion, but the tickets aren't added to my cart?
 - Most likely caused by an incorrect bearer token.
-Ensure there are no "" or <> left in your key.txt file.
+Ensure there are no "" or <> left in your key.txt file, and that you have pasted the entire code from the website.
+It should be around 700 characters long.
 - Also ensure that your folder structure looks something like this.
 ![kansio](/ohjekuvat/kansio.png)
 2. The script abrubtly shuts itself down when I try to run it?